-After the hustle and bustle of a pretty intense holiday season, never has slow living sounded more appealing.
-Similar to mindfulness and with a healthy dose of self-care included, slow living is about creating space and doing all the things – eating, cleaning, creating and relaxing – with intention.
+Similar to mindfulness and with a healthy dose of self-care included, slow living is about creating space and doing all the things – eating, cleaning, creating, and relaxing – with intention.
 It’s the opposite of multi-tasking and busy-ness.
 It’s about less is more, and taking the time to be aware of life, while also enjoying it more.
 Here are a few ways to incorporate slow living into your daily life.

-4. Self Care: The self-care movement is one I can wholeheartedly endorse.
+The self-care movement is one I can wholeheartedly endorse.
 We shouldn’t feel guilty about taking the time to care for and even pamper ourselves.
 Why do we feel like there are more important things to be doing or spending money on?
-Our physical and mental health depend on taking the time – so book that massage.
-Try a hot stone restorative yoga class.
-Take a long bubble bath with plenty of candles and bath salts.
+Our physical and mental health depends on taking the time – so take a long bubble bath with plenty of candles and bath salts.
 Moisturize your whole body, and try a face and hair mask.
+Read a book in bed.
 Whatever it is that you find reenergizes you, do it.
 You deserve it.

-5. Relax: Mission – relaxation!
-Watch a movie without multi tasking – that means no phones or folding laundry.
+Mission – relaxation!
+Watch a movie without multitasking – that means no phones or folding laundry.
 Lie down and listen to a favourite album from years ago.
 Read a book for a solid chunk of time.
 Relaxing is so, so good for the soul.

-6. Create: Something magical happens when we give our creativity time to flourish.
+Something magical happens when we give our creativity time to flourish.
 We don’t need to be skilled to try our hand at any number of artistic endeavours.
 Take some photos, print and frame them.
-Try drawing, painting or lettering.
+Try drawing, painting, or lettering.
 Write a poem, story, blog, or journal entry.
-Knit, crochet or sew.
+Knit, crochet, or sew.
 Make paper.
 Try silk-screening a funky design onto a t-shirt.

-Current lifestyles don’t always allow for the chance to stop, slow down and live with intention.
-But by trying to incorporate a few of the tenets of slow living, you’ll benefit from the pause, quiet and attention to the world and tasks around you.
+By trying to incorporate a few of the tenets of slow living, you’ll benefit from the pause, quiet, and attention to the world and tasks around you.